 “Patterns are for young kids”

 “Functions aren’t until 8th grade.”

-Of course, these responses aren’t universal, but I hear them enough to warrant further discussion.
-Sure, the standards may not explicitly address patterns and functions in the middle grades.
+Of course, these responses aren’t universal, but I hear them enough to know they’re worth addressing.
+It’s true that the standards don’t address patterns and functions in the middle grades.
 But both play a crucial role in mathematical understanding at all grade levels.

-Patterns are a central component of math in the early elementary grades.
-By seeing shape patterns, they are beginning to explore the structure inherent in mathematics.
+Patterns are central to early elementary math.
+Beginning with shape patterns, students explore the structure inherent in mathematics.
 Counting itself is a simple pattern – increase by one.

 As students extend their understanding to include skip counting, the patterns are still fairly obvious.
 The key is to ensure that students continue to notice patterns as they move into operations.

 Some educators begin referring to operations as “math facts,” which I find unfortunate and misleading.
 Operations are actually shortcuts to counting.
 Adding allows us to ‘count up’ by leaps and bounds, rather than one number at a time.
 Multiplication is repeated addition, or counting of groups.
 Subtraction and division are the opposites of addition and multiplication.